ym0ri/ym0ri.github.io/_pages/talks.md

 title: Talks
 ---

-Talks and conferences I've been a part of.
+Conferences I've been a part of and some of my talks.

 ## Public talks